writethedocs/www/docs/conf/portland/2025/writing-day.md

 **Tips to create and lead a new project effectively:**

 - **Provide a project overview with a specific focus or goals:** Your overview is a 2 minute pitch that describes your project and clearly defines a focus area or goal.
-Here’s a good example from Writing Day _____.
 - **Pre-label tasks and issues:** Create a specific event label and label documentation tasks and issues.
 This empowers new contributors to find tasks that interest them.
 - **Create a task filter:** This helps contributors find issues more easily and see which issues have been assigned.
 - **Clear onboarding:** Ensure your ReadMe, contribution guidelines, or onboarding instructions are accurate and up to date.